hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 ----------|------------
 `:id`     | The ID of the user to suspend.

-This endpoint will suspend a user's account, preventing them from authenticating and accessing resources.
+This endpoint suspends a user's account, preventing them from authenticating and accessing resources.

 Status  | Response                                | Reason
 --------|-----------------------------------------|----------